Abkhazian Armed Forces: 1992–1993 War and formalization

+Modern history

 On 8 May 2007, Minister of Defence and Vice Premier Sultan Sosnaliyev resigned.
 He was succeeded as Defence Minister (but not as Vice Premier) by First Deputy Defence Minister Mirab Kishmaria, in an acting fashion from 10 May and permanently from 26 July onwards.

 On 14 April 2010, five Deputy Ministers of Defence were retired, including Chief of the Armed Forces Anatoli Zaitsev.
 Aslan Ankvab was appointed acting First Deputy Minister of Defence and Chief of Staff.
 On 21 May 2010, Beslan Tsvishba was also appointed First Deputy Minister of Defence.
 On 29 March 2011, Vladimir Vasilchenko succeeded Aslan Ankvab to become the new, permanent, Chief of Staff and First Deputy Minister of Defence.

 On 24 November 2014, the governments of Abkhazia and Russia signed a treaty of cooperation that creates a joint force of troops from the two countries.
 In September 2019, Russian President Vladimir Putin approved a proposal to finance the modernization of the Abkhazian Armed Forces.

 On 18 May 2015, retired Russian army general Anatoly Khrulyov was appointed Chief of the General Staff by President Raul Khajimba.